COP4331-Proj/Retaking-Olympos/artifacts/architecture.md

 The Item class defines what an item object contains

 The Item Assets class links an item name to a sprite

+The shop controler class creates an inventory for the shop

+The display gold class allows for the players gold to be displayed on the screen

 <img src="Pictures/Class-Diagram/GladiatorStats.png">